IRT-SystemX/neuralde/README.md

 neural_de --input_source_path test_images/snow_test  --output_target_path pipeline_res/snow/snow_pipeline_res --output_prefix "transformed_"    --pipeline_file_path=conf_test_1.yaml
 ```

-All images present in subfolder ``` test_images/snow_test```  are is processed through the transformation pipeline defined in ``` user_conf_1.yaml ``` and all results images are stored in directory  ``` pipeline_res/snow/snow_pipeline_res```
+All images present in subfolder ``` test_images/snow_test```  are processed through the transformation pipeline defined in ``` user_conf_1.yaml ``` and all results images are stored in directory  ``` pipeline_res/snow/snow_pipeline_res```
-with their name preced of prefix "transformed_"
+with their name preceded of prefix "transformed_"

 ## Use the docker version

-You can build manually the image from the source, by cloning the source repository from this url https://github.com/IRT-SystemX/neuralde
+You can build manually the image from the source, by cloning the source repository from this url https://github.com/IRT-SystemX/neuralde.
-And from cloned repository source directory type
+Then,  from cloned repository source directory type in a terminal :

 ```
-docker build . -f dockerfile -t neuralde
+docker build . -f dockerfile -t irtsystemx/neuralde:1.1.0
 ```

 Or you can direct download the docker image neuralde from dockerhub by typing :